-Whether there’s a difference in quality in the long run is harder to say.
-My personal view is that for wines that you might keep 5–10 years, a screw-cap probably won’t be any worse and might be better than a cork.
+Whether there’s a difference in quality, in the long run, is harder to say.
+I believe that for wines that you might keep 5–10 years, a screw cap probably won’t be any worse and might be better than a cork.
 Beyond that, the jury is still out because of the small sample of properly old screw-cap bottles.

 How to open a bottle with a screw cap